-Proposed 2020-22 Qualitative Goals & Strategies
+Proposed 2022-24 Qualitative Goals & Strategies

-Vision for the work: Grant Wood AEA will work to provide an environment that is culturally responsive by continually developing workplace skills and practices to ensure equity of service and an inclusive community.
+Vision for the work that is driven by the agency-wide definition: Grant Wood AEA will work to provide an environment that is culturally responsive by continually developing workplace skills and practices to ensure equity of service and an inclusive community.
 This vision serves as the foundation for continuing the following qualitative goals:

-- 1. Continue exploring options for broadening the recruitment "net" to engage and communicate with under-represented individuals and groups and further promote an inclusive community. - 2.
+- 1. Continue exploring options for broadening the recruitment "net" to engage and communicate with underrepresented individuals and groups and further promote an inclusive community. - 2.
 Promote visible professional development opportunities to build cultural awareness and support a cultural proficiency focus for region, discipline and individual growth. - 3.
 Explore additional resources available through community organizations to learn from the successes of others, enhance and advance opportunities for professional development, increase awareness and understanding regarding emerging issues, promote equity in education and support a culturally responsive work environment. - 4.
 Review existing feedback and measurement system(s) to consider potential enhancements for monitoring growth and progress towards cultural awareness and proficiency.